International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Varshini Rajagopal, Dr. Shveta Sood, Dr. Naresh Sharma and Dr. Akshara Singh.
+Dr. Varshini Rajagopal, Dr. Shveta Sood, Dr. Naresh Sharma, Dr. Akshara Singh.
 Infant oral health care-an early preventive approach to dental caries.
-International Journal of Applied Dental Sciences.
-2020; 6(2): 426-428.
+Int J Appl Dent Sci 2020;6(2):426-428.